ARM-software/arm-trusted-firmware/docs/user-guide.rst

    firmware images have been loaded in memory, and the MMU and caches are turned off.
 Refer to the "Debugging options" section for more details.

+- ``SP_MIN_WITH_SECURE_FIQ``: Boolean flag to indicate the SP_MIN handles
+   secure interrupts (caught through the FIQ line).
+Platforms can enable this directive if they need to handle such interruption.
+When enabled, the FIQ are handled in monitor mode and non secure world is not allowed to mask these events.
+Platforms that enable FIQ handling in SP_MIN shall implement the api ``sp_min_plat_fiq_handler()``.
+The default value is 0.

 -  ``TRUSTED_BOARD_BOOT``: Boolean flag to include support for the Trusted Board Boot feature.
 When set to '1', BL1 and BL2 images include support to load and verify the certificates and images in a FIP, and BL1 includes support